exogen/react-overflow-indicator/README.md

 <td valign="top" align="right" rowspan="1"></td>
 <td valign="top" valign="top" rowspan="1">

-Callback that receives the latest overflow state, if you’d like to react to scrollability in a custom way.
+Callback that receives the latest overflow state and an object of refs, if you’d like to react to overflow in a custom way.

 </td>
 </tr>